Medical Cannabis Education Course

 ACCREDITATION: The University of Utah School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 AMA CREDIT: The University of Utah School of Medicine designates this enduring activity for a maximum of 04.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Speaker and Planning Committee Disclosure Summary: The University of Utah School of Medicine Continuing Medical Education Office (UUCME) meets ACCME Standards for Integrity and Independence expectations regarding the identification and mitigation of relevant financial relationships with ACCME-defined ineligible companies.
 Everyone in control of content, including all speakers and planners, must disclose financial relationships in any amount within the past 24 months and any relevant financial relationships must be mitigated prior to the activity start.

 DISCLOSURE: Neither planners, speakers, or anyone in control of content have any relevant financial relationships with an ACCME-defined ineligible company to disclose with the exception of Perry G. Fine, who is a scientific advisor and holds stock options with Anada Scientific.
+And Elizabeth Howell, who is a consultant and receives honoraria from Heron Medical PLLC.
 All relevant financial relationships have been mitigated.

 Need all Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to: